Joint estimation of multiple related biological networks: Results

 \subsection{Performance metrics}

-The proposed methodology addresses three questions, some or all of which may be of scientific interest depending on application; (i) estimation of the latent network $G$, (ii) estimation of individual networks $G^1,\dots,G^J$, and (iii) estimation of differences between individual networks.
-We quantify performance for tasks (i) and (ii) using the area under the receiver operating characteristic (ROC) curve (AUR).
+The proposed methodology addresses three questions, some or all of which may be of scientific interest depending on the application: (i) estimation of the latent network $G$, (ii) estimation of individual networks $G^1,\ldots,G^J$, and (iii) estimation of differences between individual networks [``differential networks''; \citet{Ideker}].
+We quantify performance for each task using the area under the receiver operating characteristic (ROC) curve (AUR).
 This metric, equivalent to the probability that a randomly chosen true edge is preferred by the inference scheme to a randomly chosen false edge, summarizes, across a range of thresholds, the ability to select edges in the data-generating network.
-AUR may be computed relative to the true latent network $G$, or relative to the true individual networks $G^j$, quantifying performance on tasks (i) and (ii) respectively.
+AUR may be computed relative to the true latent network $G$ or relative to the true individual networks $G^j$, quantifying performance on tasks (i) and (ii), respectively.
 Both sets of results are presented below, in the latter case averaging AUR over all individual networks.
-For (iii), in order to assess ability to estimate individual heterogeneity, we computed AUR scores based on the statistics $F_{ip}^j = |p(i \in G_p^j|\bm{y},G^0) - p(i \in G_p|\bm{y},G^0)|$ which should be close to one if $i \in G_p^j\Delta G_p$, otherwise $F_{ip}^j$ should be close to zero.
+For (iii), in order to assess ability to estimate differential networks, we computed AUR scores based on the statistics $F_{ip}^j = |p(i \in\pi_p^j|\mathbf{y},G^0,Z^j) - p(i \in\pi_p|\mathbf {y},G^0,Z^1,\ldots,Z^J)|$ that should be close to one if $i \in\pi _p^j\Delta\pi_p$, otherwise $F_{ip}^j$ should be close to zero.

-It is easy to show that inference for the latent network, under only the prior, attains mean AUR equal to $h_\eta$.
-Similarly, prior inference for the individual networks attains mean AUR equal to $1-h_\eta-h_\lambda+2h_\eta h_\lambda$.
+It is easy to show that inference for the latent network, under only the prior (i.e., $\hat{G} = G^0$), attains mean AUR equal to $h_\eta$.
+Similarly, prior inference for the individual networks (i.e., $\hat {G}^j = G^0$) attains mean AUR equal to $1-h_\eta-h_\lambda+2h_\eta h_\lambda$.
 This provides a baseline for the proposed methodology at tasks (i) and (ii) and allows performance to be decomposed into AUR due to prior knowledge and AUR contributed through inference.

-Using a systematic variation of data-generating parameters, we defined 15 distinct data generating regimes.
-For all 15 regimes we considered 50 independent datasets; standard errors accompany average AUR scores.
+Using a systematic variation of data-generating parameters, we defined 15 distinct data-generating regimes described below.
+For all 15 regimes we considered 50 independent data sets; standard errors accompany average AUR scores.
 Results presented below use a computationally favorable in-degree restriction $c = 3$.
-Note that when the maximum in-degree of any of the true networks exceeds the computational restriction $c$, estimator consistency will not be guaranteed.
-In order to check robustness to $c$, a subset of experiments were repeated using $c = 4$, with close agreement observed (SFig.
-4).
+In order to check robustness to $c$, a subset of experiments were repeated using $c = 4$, with close agreement observed (SFigure 4 in the supplementary material [\citet{suppA}]).